Projects

 [Unity]

-The gameplay and narrative design was owned entirely by me from concept to release.
+The I owned gameplay and narrative design from concept to release.
 The player arrives to the small town of Riverwood as Harper, a college student coming home for winter break.
 They quickly discover that their old friend group is no longer, sending Harper on a bittersweet journey down memory lane to figure out what happened.
 Tackling themes like coming of age and fizzling friendships, I wanted to drip-feed information to keep a sense of mystery and discovery, allowing the player to slowly put things together--mirroring Harper's narrative arc and enhancing player immersion.

 I wrote a total of 459 lines of dialogue across 4 young adult characters, which includes a variety of dialogue choices for the player to make.
 The Polaroid matching mechanic was my idea, as I wanted to cut the story into bite-sized scenes scattered throughout the map.
 This forced the player to explore the map and hear what happened from each character's unique perspective.
 Much of the implementation into Unity was also my responsibility, including lines of dialogue using Yarnspinner, movement of the characters during cutscenes, cutscene triggers and all of the level design/worldbuilding.